 Identifying a tick bite vs. a bed bug bite by sight alone is difficult.
 Since bites often affect each person differently, the look or location of bumps on the skin is not a good way to determine the pest responsible.
 A much more dependable differentiation regarding bites is the fact that while ticks attach themselves to the skin of their host, bed bugs will take a blood meal and then retreat to their nesting site.
 Regardless, the results of these pests' feeding can be serious and should not be taken for granted.

 Homeowners should act at the first sign of a tick or bed bug problem.
-DIY control may reduce the number of these pests, but a professional is often required to end an infestation.
-Call the trained technicians at Orkin to deal with ticks and bed bugs.
+DIY control may reduce the number of these pests, but professional pest control is often required to end an infestation.
+Call your Orkin Pro to help prevent and control ticks and bed bugs in your home.